Janice-M/Janice-M/README.md

 #### I am a backend software programmer from `Kenya` :kenya: currently working with: :woman_juggling:  Node.js and React Native.

-#### I am looking to collaborate :people_holding_hands: in backend open source projects in Node.js and  :dragon_face:.
+#### I am looking to collaborate :people_holding_hands: on open source projects in Node.js and React Native :dragon_face:.

 #### You can reach me on :love_letter: janiceink001@gmail.com